xpack-dev-tools/riscv-none-elf-gcc-xpack/README-PUBLISH.md

   - start (Resume)
   - stop (Terminate)
   - (don't miss the LTO cases, since in the past they had problems)
 - to test the Python debugger, start it with `--version`; on Windows, to test with different versions, set the path with:
 ```
 C:\Users\ilg>set PYTHONHOME=C:\Python27.16
 ```

 ## Create a new GitHub pre-release

+- in `CHANGELOG.md`, add release date
+- commit and push the repo
 - go to the [GitHub Releases](https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack/releases) page
 - click **Draft a new release**
 - name the tag like **v8.2.0-2.2** (mind the dash in the middle!)